pat266/Image-Translator/README.md

 * The translator has a delay
     * 5-8 seconds in the images below
     * varied depending on the number of text instances to translate
+* The EmguCV + Onnx process has a batch translation system
+    * reduced time from 9 seconds to 2 seconds for the example below
+    * Basically, instead of translating one-by-one, we combine them all together (limit by certain number of characters due to GT limitation), then separate them after translation

 <br>